mvSpeciesNarrow - Narrow-exchange joint move on species tree and gene trees for multispecies coalescent models.

 # We get a handle on our model.

-# We can use any node of our model as a handle, here we choose to use the topology.
+# We can use any node of our model as a handle; here we choose to use the topology.

 mymodel = model(spTree)

-# Monitors to check the progression of the program
+# Monitors to check the progression of the program:

 monitors[1] = mnScreen(printgen=10, spTree)

 # Here we use a plain MCMC.
-You could also set nruns=2 for a replicated analysis
+You could also use mcmcmc with heated chains.

 mymcmc = mcmc(mymodel, monitors, moves, nruns=4)